kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	SharedResource bool
 }

-// PodScheduling objects get created by a scheduler when it needs
+// PodScheduling objects get created by a scheduler when it handles
-// information from resource driver(s) while scheduling a Pod that uses
-// one or more unallocated ResourceClaims with delayed allocation.
+// a pod which uses one or more unallocated ResourceClaims with delayed
-//
-// Alternatively, a scheduler extender might be configured for the
-// resource driver(s).
-If all drivers have one, this object is not
-// needed.
+// allocation.
 type PodScheduling struct {
 	metav1.TypeMeta